nemo256/fetchy/README.md

 *  Void
 *  Zorin

-afetch is made to be run anywhere, but if your operating system isn't in the list above then open an issue!
+fetchy is made to be run anywhere, but if your operating system isn't in the list above then open an issue!
 If on Linux please show the output of `cat /etc/os-release`, or if you're using something else then `uname -s`.

 **Configuration options**